flatfox-ag/flatfox-api-examples/README.md

 ## content

-- see `webhook_examples.py` to see how to work with our webhook api
+- `webhook_examples.py` - how to work with our webhook api

 ## requirements to run scripts